 I barbecue a lot, and wind up having to dispose of ash leftover from hardwood charcoal (no “briquettes”).
 Can I put it in my compost and or worm bin?
 How about on my vegetable garden or flowerbeds?

-Thank you for choosing Ask an Expert for help with your question on using wood ashes from your barbecue.
-And here we are talking about actual wood (not briquettes, as you say), not treated or painted (not that you would barbecue with those, in any case).
+Here we are talking about actual wood (not briquettes, as you say), not treated or painted (not that you would barbecue with those, in any case).

 Wood ashes do contain nutrients, most prominently potassium.
 Knowing the potassium level in your soil would be helpful; you don’t want to over-do it.
 Wood ashes are quite alkaline.
 Knowing whether your soil is more acid or more alkaline is also important, when considering adding them to a compost pile or a garden bed.